 Be realistic about how much you can fit in

-One of the most important rules of honeymoon planning is to try not to pack too much in!
+An important rule of honeymoon planning is to try not to pack too much in!

 How soon after the wedding?